node-red/node-red-docker/README.md

 ###startup

-Node-RED is started using NPM start from this /usr/src/node-red, with the --userDir parameter pointing to the /data directory on the container.
-The /data directory is exported as a Docker volume to make it simple to save user configuration outside the container.
+Node-RED is started using NPM start from this `/usr/src/node-red`, with the `--userDir` parameter pointing to the `/data` directory on the container.
+The `/data` directory is exported as a Docker volume to make it simple to save user configuration outside the container.
 See below for more details on this...

-The flows configuration file is set using an environment parameter (FLOWS), which defaults to 'flows.json'.
+The flows configuration file is set using an environment parameter (**FLOWS**), which defaults to *'flows.json'*.
 This can be changed at runtime using the following command-line flag.

         $ docker run -it -p 1880:1880 -e FLOWS=my_flows.json theceejay/nreddock